Destiny 2: 2020 update

 The Guardian then goes and collects data from defeated Fallen to figure out a plan to get past the Arc energy.
 From the data, they learn the location of an ancient array that they need to get operational to balance the power grid to keep the Arc energy from overloading.
 After successfully raising the array, Han has the Guardian meet him back at camp so they can regroup and then go collect the superconductor.
-Upon arriving at the camp, however, the Guardian and Ghost find an audio message that Han went on the mission alone, taking the only access key to the superconductor's chamber, and left the Guardian a sparrow so they could make their way to the Last City.
-Guardian and Ghost find this unacceptable and Ghost ponders that there has to be another access key and scans Han's archived data, leading them to the Forgotten Shore.
+Upon arriving at the camp, however, the Guardian and Ghost find an audio message that Han went on the mission alone, taking the only access key to the superconductor's chamber, and left the Guardian a Sparrow so they could make their way to the Last City.
+Guardian and Ghost find this unacceptable and Ghost ponders that there has to be another access key and scans Han's archived data, leading them to the Cosmodrome's Forgotten Shore.
 After searching through some old caches and boosting Ghost's signal, Ghost is able to piece together encrypted data to create a new key.
 They then head towards the chamber where they encounter Navôta and her swarm of Hive.
 The Guardian fights off the Hive, forcing Navôta to retreat and they save Han, who apologizes for leaving them behind, stating that he was afraid to lose another Guardian.
 They then retrieve the superconductor and meet back at Han's camp.
 With the mission to retrieve the superconductor complete, Han says that Commander Zavala, the leader of the Vanguard, has ordered him to keep post in the Cosmodrome.
 Han then gives the Guardian Maeve's jumpship, and they use it to fly to the Tower to meet Zavala and deliver the superconductor.